No left-leaning outlet covered the state of exception in this cluster, missing civil liberties critique

 3 verified sources

-Quito's public transport system was described as a 'time bomb' due to security and service issues.
-Meanwhile, the debate over the possible cantonization of Quito's parishes resumed ahead of local elections, and criticism of the general prosecutor selection process increased.
+Quito's public transportation system was described as a 'time bomb' due to security and service issues.
+Meanwhile, the debate over the possible cantonization of Quito's parishes has resumed ahead of local elections, and criticism of the Attorney General's selection process has increased.

-Context: Transportation challenges in Quito and its political fragmentation reflect broader governance issues in Ecuador's capital, where rapid growth has outpaced infrastructure and institutional capacity.
+Context: The transportation challenges in Quito and its political fragmentation reflect broader governance issues in the Ecuadorian capital, where rapid growth has outpaced infrastructure and institutional capacity.

-🔎 Why it matters: Quito faces accumulating challenges in transport security, political restructuring, and judicial appointments, primarily covered by center and left outlets.
+🔎 Why it matters: Quito faces cumulative challenges in transportation security, political restructuring, and judicial appointments, primarily covered by center and left-leaning media.